 - In the EU, an ePrivacy Regulation (ePR) finalized in 2024 establishes regulations on cookie usage and apps like WhatsApp and Facebook Messenger.

-- AI regulation is entering a pivotal phase in 2025, with the long-awaited AI Act, which is a general EU legislation that brings a category-based approach to different types of artificial intelligence.
+- AI regulation entered a pivotal phase in 2024 with the long-awaited AI Act, which will be fully applicable on August 2, 2026 , and is a general EU legislation that adopts a category-based approach to different types of artificial intelligence.

 - Digital Services Act (DSA) is an upcoming EU regulation that defines legal and harmful content that can be removed from digital platforms.